 Did you know that neutering a dog can help prevent aggressive behaviours from developing?
 Unfortunately, it doesn't always guarantee to stop aggressive behaviours.

-Ask your vet for advice.
-If neutering your dog isn't the answer, he may refer your Cocker to a behavioural dog trainer.
+If neutering your dog isn't the answer, he may refer your Cocker Spaniel to a behavioural dog trainer.

-In my (unqualified) opinion, to fully benefit from being neutered, a male dog needs to have surgery before he reaches adolescence, and certainly BEFORE any aggressive behaviours begin to show.
+To fully benefit from being neutered, a male dog needs to have surgery before he reaches adolescence, and certainly BEFORE any aggressive behaviours begin to show.

 Your vet is the best person to advise you on neutering your pet, and he will let you know when it's the right time for your dog.

 When is the ideal time for neutering a dog?
-I think this question is always best answered by your vet, but generally it's as follows:
+I think this question is always best answered by your vet, but generally, it's as follows:

 Some Cocker Spaniels can lose their silky topcoat after being neutered and, what was once a fine sleek topcoat, can turn into something resembling cotton wool.

-However, around four months after the operation, his coat began to look like teddy-bear fur.
+However, four months after the operation, his coat began to look like teddy-bear fur.
 Brushing was nigh on impossible, and it seemed to matt very easy.
 Eventually, I had to have him clipped.

-I was so disappointed at the time because he had been hand-stripped since he was a puppy and was looking beautiful.
-However, I don't even notice it now.
+Now it's just like cotton wool!
+Fortunately, I don't even notice it now.
 He's still my baby, and I love him just as he is - I still think he's beautiful!

 If you only need one good reason for neutering a dog - this is it!